pontusgranath/svt-apl/documentation.md

 ```
 virtualenv venv
 ```
-3. Once finished you should now have created a virtual envionment.
+3. Once finished you should now have created a virtual environment.

 ### Starting the virtual environment
 1. Open a **command prompt** in the repository directory.